Free Implant Consultations

 Long-term care and maintenance

-Over time, changes in the shape of the jaw and gums can affect how dentures fit.
-Regular reviews allow your dentist to assess whether your dentures need relining, repair, or replacement.
+Over time, natural changes in the shape of the jaw and gums can affect how they fit.
+Regular reviews allow your dentist to assess the fit and condition of them and determine whether relining, repair, or replacement is needed.
 Well-maintained dentures can provide reliable function and comfort for many years.
+We recommend regular dental hygiene appointments as well to go alongside your aftercare.

-If you are considering dentures or implant-retained dentures, a consultation with your dentist will allow you to discuss all available options and make an informed decision based on your individual needs.
+If you are considering dentures in Bedford, we can arrange a consultation with you, which will allow you to discuss all available options and make an informed decision based on your individual needs.
 Get in touch with us today.

 Ask us a Question